Geology and Geophysics (GG)

 GG 304 Physics of Earth and Planets (4) (3 Lec, 1 3-hr Lab) Essentials of geophysics: formation of Solar System and Earth, gravity, seismology, heat flow, geomagnetism, isostasy, plate tectonics.
 Coursework involves application of basic physics to understanding Earth structure.
 Labs include field surveys and computer analyses.
 Pre: 250, 303, MATH 241, MATH 242, and PHYS 272; or consent.
 DP DY

 GG 305 Geological Field Methods (3) Methods used in geological investigations in the field.
 Eight hours on Saturday in the field.
-Pre: 302, 303, and 309.
+Pre: 302, 303, and 309; or consent.
 DP

-GG 312 Geomathematics (3) Mathematical methods of geologic and geophysical science.
-Emphasis on application to earth-science problems using linear algebra, vector calculus, ordinary differential equations, and numerical solutions.
+GG 312 Advanced Mathematics for Scientists and Engineers I (3) Advanced mathematical methods with emphasis on application to the earth and ocean sciences and engineering.
+Topics include linear algebra, vector calculus, ordinary differential equations, and numerical methods.
 Pre: MATH 242 or consent.
 (Cross-listed as OCN 312)

 GG 325 Geochemistry (3) Theory and applications of chemical principles and chemical analysis to Earth, ocean and environmental sciences; chemistry of hydrosphere-geosphere-biosphere system, origin/differentiation of Earth/Solar system, volcanic processes, natural radioactivity, organic/inorganic chemistry.
 Pre: 200, 250, MATH 241 or MATH 251A, CHEM 162 (or concurrent); or consent.
 (Fall only) DP